 Flea markets have them as well!
 They’re usually around $1 – $3 each.

-If you don’t have a second hand store near you, you can order these shades on Amazon for cheap. $4.99 each for a 6″ shade or $9.50 for an 8″ shade. .
-You can also get them at regular old hardware stores.
-But they’re about $10 – $15.
+If you don’t have a second hand store near you, you can order these shades on Amazon.
+But the price fluctuates wildly.
+Sometimes you can get them for $4.99 each for a 6″ shade and sometimes they’re over $20.
 And it would be stupid to spend $10 – $15 when you can spend $1 – $3.
 Right?

 Trust me.
-Princess Leia wouldn’t lie to you.
+Queen Princess Leia wouldn’t lie to you.